Diane Kochilas

 Diane Kochilas (Greek: Κόχυλας, Kóchylas; born May 17, 1960) is a Greek American cookbook author, celebrity chef, and cooking school owner.
 She has appeared on numerous American television programs, including Throwdown! with Bobby Flay, Bizarre Foods with Andrew Zimmern, The Today Show, PBS News Hour, and Martha Stewart.
 In Greece and Cyprus, Kochilas hosted the TV cooking show Τι Θα Φάμε Σήμερα Μαμά; (What Are We Going to Eat Today, Mom?) on Alpha Channel and Sigma in Cyprus.
 She runs the Glorious Greek Kitchen Cooking School on the Blue-Zone Greek Island of Ikaria.

 Kochilas received the IACP Jane Grigson Award for Excellence in Research for her book "The Glorious Foods of Greece" in 2002.
 In, 2015, her book "Ikaria: Lessons of Food, Life & Longevity from the Greek Island Where People Forget to Die" won best cookbook in the IACP International Category, a Books for a Better Life Award, and was listed for an Art of Eating Award.

 Early life

 Kochilas was born in New York to a native Greek father, Thomas Kochilas, and a Greek-Italian-American mother, Zoe Picos.
 She was raised in Jackson Heights, Queens.
 Kochilas attended Greek parochial elementary schools and New York City public high school.
 She attended New York University where she graduated with a B.A. in Journalism in 1981.

-Kochilas' father, a Greek immigrant from the island of Ikaria, was a professional chef and an early influence before passing away in 1970, when Kochilas was 10.
+Kochilas' father, a Greek immigrant from the island of Ikaria, was a professional chef and an early influence before dying in 1970, when Kochilas was 10.
 At age 12, Kochilas visited Greece and her father's native village of Christos, Raches for the first time, where she developed her interest in food and cooking.